Foreclosure Defense in Atlanta

 The occurrence of foreclosures became increasingly rapid, during the period of the real estate crash.
 The state and the U.S. legislatures responded with the creation of laws, specifically designed to stop the increasing cases of foreclosures, not only in Georgia but across the entire country.
 Although these legislative measures have somewhat reduced the seizures of homes by lenders and allowed homeowners to have options to utilize in their defense, the crisis is still existent.

-Bankruptcy attorney Keith Cornwell challenges mortgage terms which may be detrimental to vulnerable homeowners, by employing efficient and innovative strategies.
+Atlanta foreclosure defense attorney Keith Cornwell challenges mortgage terms which may be detrimental to vulnerable homeowners, by employing efficient and innovative strategies.
 These strategies help to prevent negative consequences, which can arise from dealing with unethical lenders.
-There are some instances where the record keeping practices of the bank, works to their disadvantage, as the original mortgage when presented is actual proof of the accurate amount owed.
+There are some instances where the record-keeping practices of the bank, works to their disadvantage, as the original mortgage when presented is actual proof of the accurate amount owed.
 Once the analysis of your particular case has been completed, then a plan of action is designed and any necessary steps are then put into effect to save your home.

 Avoid Foreclosure by Filing for Chapter 13 Bankruptcy